 In the same period the average days days to production went from 53 days to 19 days

 (These measurements were made on a legacy application, beginning a few months after already starting to use Kanban, and stop using Scrum.
 Some of these improvements had already started to manifest in lower cycle times.
-We stopped measuring these particular values after September 2013 as we had stopped getting value from them, but on newer applications I have seen regular stories drop to prod in one or two days.)
+We stopped measuring these particular values after September 2013 as we had stopped getting value from the measurements, but on newer applications I have seen regular stories drop to prod in one or two days.)

 With Kanban the ethos of continuing to strive to improve is one of its most valuable attributes.
 Liberating workers from a set of rules regardless of how light they might appear can have a big impact.